jperez3/digitalocean-tf/t1/README.md

 * After the `apply` has completed, you can take the `droplet_public_ip` and browse to it (eg. http://1.2.3.4)
 * Even though the terraform process has completed, DigitalOcean is still provisioning the droplet with the help of the `user_data_nginx.yaml` we specified in the resource definition
-* After a minute of furiously refreshing the page, you should see the default nginx page.
+* After a minute of furiously refreshing the page, you should see the default Nginx page.
 After another ~30 seconds, refresh the page.
 The user data script should have completed and you should now see _"web-burrito-prod IS ALIVE!!!"_

 * Now you can ssh into the new droplet with `ssh -i ~/.ssh/do_ed25519 root@1.2.3.4` (replace 1.2.3.4 with your `droplet_public_ip`)
   - You will be prompted to continue connecting, type `yes` then press enter